 Curries shouldn’t be too thick, nor too thin.
 You want a little lusciousness, especially for coating all those beautiful vegetables and soaking up rice or dipping naan.

-If you want your vegetable korma to be even thicker, you can easily do that by:
+If you want your vegetable korma to be even thicker, here are some things you can do:

-- Use a cornstarch slurry (stir together equal parts cornstarch to cold water) and pour into curry during the last few minutes of cook time.
-Start with about ½ tablespoon of cornstarch and ½ tablespoon of water….a little goes a long way).
+- Use a cornstarch slurry (stir together equal parts cornstarch and cold water) and pour into the curry during the last couple of minutes of cook time.
+Start with about ½ tablespoon of cornstarch and ½ tablespoon of water (as a little goes a long way).
 You can always add more after, if you like.

 - Reduce the sauce some more.
 Don’t reduce too much or you may make your veggies too soft (unless you really enjoy that).

-Conversely, if your veg curry is too thick (or you want more of that rich korma sauce), simply add a little more cream (coconut milk, if you are making a vegan korma recipe), veggie stock or even a splash of water.
+Conversely, if your veg curry is too thick (or you want more of that rich korma sauce), simply add a little more cream, veggie broth or even a splash of water.

-Prep in advance!
-Everything happens relatively fast when you are cooking it so I would suggest having all your veggies cut and ready to go so that everything moves along swiftly….meaning you get to have this in yo belly faster!
+- Prep in advance!
+Everything happens relatively fast when you are cooking it so I would suggest having all your veggies cut and ready to go so that everything moves along swiftly.

-Once all of this was cooked, I garnished with a bunch of cilantro, but if you aren’t a fan, feel free to leave out or use parsley if you want that extra colour or even some chopped green onion.
-Use whatever makes those taste buds happy!
+- Once all of this was cooked, I garnished with a bunch of cilantro, but if you aren’t a fan, feel free to leave out or use parsley if you want that extra colour (or even some chopped green onion).

 - Rice or quinoa

-If you make this easy vegetarian korma recipe, be sure to leave a comment below.
-Love to know how you enjoyed!
-Thank you!
+If you make this easy vegetable korma recipe, be sure to leave a comment below!

-- 1 tablespoon coconut oil (or vegetable oil)
+- 1 tablespoon coconut oil, or vegetable oil

-- 2 carrots, peeled and chopped in ¼ inch chunks
+- 2 carrots, peeled and chopped into ¼-inch chunks

 - 2 tablespoons tomato paste